British playwright Tom Stoppard, who won Academy Award for 'Shakespeare In Love,' has died at 88

 In a statement Saturday, United Agents said Stoppard died “peacefully” at his home in Dorset in southern England, surrounded by his family.

-The Czech-born Stoppard was often hailed as the greatest British playwright of his generation and was garlanded with honors, including a shelf full of theater gongs.
+The Czech-born Stoppard was often hailed as the greatest British playwright of his generation and was garlanded with honors, including a shelf full of theater awards.

+Tributes flowed in after news of his death, including from Mick Jagger of the Rolling Stones who described Stoppard as his favorite playwright.

+“He leaves us with a majestic body of intellectual and amusing work,” he said on X alongside three photos.

 Stoppard biographer Hermione Lee said the secret of his plays was their “mixture of language, knowledge and feeling. … It’s those three things in gear together which make him so remarkable.”